nikki-experiments/my-react-boilerplate/README.md

 - Stats: Info configuration.
 - Module: specifies a regular expression that runs Babel transformations only for js files.
 - Loaders: are transformations applied on a file in our app.
 The key property takes on an array of loaders.
+- Plugins: contains any special operations we want performed during the build process.

 Check the [Webpack documentation](https://webpack.github.io/docs/list-of-loaders.html) for more potential loaders you can use.